NXIVM sex cult member who cooperated avoids prison time

 A former member of NXIVM leader Keith Raniere’s inner circle who was charged in his sex trafficking enterprise avoided prison at sentencing Wednesday after prosecutors cited her extraordinary cooperation.

-Lauren Salzman was sentenced in Brooklyn federal court to 5 years’ probation for her role in the scandal-ridden, cult-like secret society of brainwashed women, who included millionaires and actors.
+Lauren Salzman was sentenced in Brooklyn federal court to 5 years’ probation for her role in the scandal-ridden, cultlike secret society of brainwashed women, which included millionaires and actors.
 He also ordered her to perform 300 hours of community service.

 In a letter two weeks ago to Judge Nicholas G. Garaufis, prosecutors noted that her guilty plea to racketeering would normally call for a sentence of seven to nine years in prison.
 But they cited her "credible, detailed" testimony against Raniere at his 2019 trial as reason for leniency.